Table of contents

 What is a conversion API?

 ConversionAPI is a tool with which we can collect data on how users interact with our website or mobile app and feed it to Facebook’s advertising platform to optimize our ad campaigns.
-This allows us to collect the data we need for reporting, ad targeting, as well as the optimization itself and improve the performance of our campaigns.
+This allows us to collect the data we need for reporting, ad targeting, and optimization and improve the performance of our campaigns.

-Facebook plans to replace the current Facebook Pixel, Conversion API in the future, but as of yet there is no exact date as to when this will happen.
+Facebook plans to replace the current Facebook Pixel Conversion API in the future, but there is no exact date as to when this will happen.
 Various dates have been mentioned so far, but one of them says it will happen in 2023.
 However, why is there such a need?”

-This is a direct consequence of activities related to privacy policy and cookies Facebook’s Pixel relies on so-called “third-party cookie” data, which is going away and will soon no longer be available.
-It is known not from today that less data, automatically translates not only into poorer campaign performance, but the Facebook and Instagram ad algorithm itself performs much worse.
-In order to prevent this, Facebook has implemented a solution which is precisely the Conversion API, which is a different way of connecting Facebook to your website than before.
+This is a direct consequence of activities related to privacy policy and cookies.
+Facebook’s Pixel relies on so-called „third-party cookie” data, which is going away and will soon no longer be available.
+It is not known today that less data automatically translates into poorer campaign performance, but the Facebook and Instagram ad algorithms themselves perform much worse.
+To prevent this, Facebook has implemented a solution, which is precisely the Conversion API, which is a different way of connecting Facebook to your website than before.

 Facebook pixel vs. conversion API